INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   ˜D and the agents connected to them via a robustly built link.

-  Input: N, number of players; a 1 × N vector S, the output of “conncomp(˜D )”; D, the N × N matrix derived from “robust link.m”; num S, the number of connected conponents.
+  Input: N, number of players; a 1 × N vector S, the output of “conncomp(˜D )”; D, the N × N matrix derived from “robust link.m”; num S, the number of connected components.

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to a subnetwork.
 Its (i, j)-th element equals 1 if agent j is contained in the i-th